Potter Puppet Pals

-Potter Puppet Pals is a puppet show web series parodying the Harry Potter novel series by J. K. Rowling, created by Neil Cicierega.
+Potter Puppet Pals is a puppet show web series parodying the Harry Potter book and film series by J. K. Rowling, created by Neil Cicierega.
 The series was initially posted on Newgrounds, and featured Flash animated characters, but it eventually began being uploaded to YouTube, with real-life puppetry.
 The YouTube videos were initially posted on Cicierega's personal channel, then moved to a channel called "Potter Puppet Pals", exclusively made for the purpose of uploading the series.

 Characters

 Much of the humor derived from the series originates from Cicierega's unique interpretation of the principal Harry Potter characters.
-Some characters are given personalities designed to contrast completely with their attitudes in the Harry Potter books.
+Some characters are given personalities designed to contrast completely with their attitudes in the Harry Potter books and films.
 Cicierega's Harry is portrayed as an extremely brash, arrogant, and vain teenager who is "rife with boyish attitude", while Dumbledore is a nudist, and Ron is depicted as a kind naive boy who is frequently taken advantage of by Harry.
 Other times, an aspect of the original stories is blown out of proportion for comedic effect, such as Hermione Granger's love of reading and matter-of-fact approach to problems.
 Some characters are depicted in humorous ways, such as Neville Longbottom (a butternut squash on a stick with a crudely drawn face) and Cedric Diggory (a foot with the face of Robert Pattinson, the actor who portrayed him in the fourth Harry Potter film, drawn on the sole).

 Throughout the course of the series, multiple characters are seemingly killed off, such as Neville in "Neville's Birthday" when Harry explodes him with the power of words, and Voldemort in "Harryween" when Ron Weasley, dressed as a unicorn, stabs Voldemort in the stomach with his horn; neither have made appearances since.